Rishit-dagli/10-Days-of-ML/README.md

 # 10-Days-of-ML
-Repository for 10 Days of ML, A TFUG Mumbai initiative
+Repository for 10 Days of ML, a TFUG Mumbai initiative